 Rather than alluding to this review’s subject, or talking in-depth about specific elements that will probably have a large impact on the anime’s successes or failures, I would like to start my usual introduction section by saying that this review was rather exhausting to write.

 It took me about three rewrites until I decided to finally publish it, and to tell the truth, I am still a bit lukewarm about this review’s whole structure.
-This happens every so often where I write a new review, and it enters into a short case of development hell as I try figuring out what I like or don't like from what I’ve written.
+This happens every so often; I write a new review, and it enters into a short case of development hell as I try figuring out what I like or don't like from what I’ve written.

 And I especially hate it when this happens in reviews for anime that I really enjoyed.
-This is perhaps a bit of a spoiler, but Kaguya-Sama: Love is War is pretty good; I do not think there is any reason to keep it a secret until I will actually talk about the series’ merits.
+This is perhaps a bit of a spoiler, but Kaguya-Sama: Love is War is pretty good; I do not think there is any reason to keep secrets until I will actually talk about the series’ merits.
 Kaguya-Sama was one of those delightful experiences that come every so often to shake its genre up a little.

-I have no desire in being contrarian for the sake of being contrarian; like the vast majority of the anime community during the series’ airing, I found Kaguya-Sama to be one of the better shows to kick off 2019.
+I have no desire in being contrarian for the sake of being contrarian; like the vast majority of the anime community during the series’ airing, I found Kaguya-Sama to be one of the better shows to kick-off 2019.
 Does it have flaws?
 Absolutely, as all things in the entertainment industry and beyond.

 That’s why this review exists in the first place: to both praise the series for its achievements and point out where it wasn’t so brilliant, and I hope that I managed to elaborate my praise and criticism well this time around.